Your Employee Assistance Program is a support service that can help you take the first step toward change.

 Saying "No" to Workplace Harassment

-Usually, when someone’s behaviour crosses the line and becomes inappropriate, you’ll know it.
+Usually, when someone’s behavior crosses the line and becomes inappropriate, you’ll know it.
 It can be difficult, however, to know when exactly it becomes something more serious, such as harassment.
-Sometimes at work, co-workers, supervisors or customers do or say things that are degrading or annoying.
+Sometimes at work, coworkers, supervisors or customers do or say things that are degrading or annoying.
 But is this harassment?

 What is Harassment?

-Workplace harassment is "any behaviour that demeans, humiliates or embarrasses a person, and that a reasonable person should have known would be unwelcome."
+Workplace harassment is "any behavior that demeans, humiliates or embarrasses a person, and that a reasonable person should have known would be unwelcome."
 Harassment can include:

 Bullying in the Workplace

 Unfortunately, bullying is not limited to the schoolyard.
 Adults use physical and emotional tactics to humiliate, intimidate and feel in control as well.
-In fact, the Canada Safety Council suggests that bullying or general harassment in the workplace is far more prevalent than sexual harassment and racial discrimination.
+Bullying is only illegal when it violates federal or state laws prohibiting discrimination and harassment in the workplace.

 Identifying Bullies